Loading...

 crontab -e

-, this choice is down to personal preference.
+A cronjob can be run as the gameserver user or as root, this choice is down to personal preference.
 Remember to amend the examples to match a specific game server.

 Here is an example of a user-based cronjob to check for an update once an hour.